Adversarial Robustness Unhardening via Backdoor Attacks in Federated Learning: Robust Aggregation Schemes Against ARU and Backdoor Attacks

 Robust aggregation schemes, such as trimmed-mean and median methods, are the primary defenses against poisoning and backdoor attacks \cite{yin2018byzantine}.
 In general, such defenses aim to discard updates from clients that stray too far from the average update, as adversarial updates tend to show high deviation from benign updates.
-In this section, we first observe the effect of robust aggregation schemes against the ARU attack, and then perform an extended discussion on how the ARU attack may be improved.
+In this section, we first examine the trade-off between client privacy, robustness, and overhead for different robust aggregation schemes, which informs our choice of defenses against which we evaluate ARU.
+Afterwards, we then observe the effect of robust aggregation schemes against the ARU attack.
+We first consider a single-shot attack, as described in the Threat Model section above.
+Informed by our experimental findings, we then propose an iterative variation of ARU and demonstrate that it can defeat common robust aggregation defenses.